 Brown Butter meets Banana Bread.

-The traditional flavors of classic banana bread we all know and love but better.
-This brown butter banana bread may not change the world and it may not be better than your grandmother’s century long recipe but this is my favorite way and the best version to me.
+Got bananas with brown spots sitting on your counter?
+Don’t toss them!
+Make the best brown butter banana bread recipe ever.
+Moist, delicious and made in one bowl – so easy!
+This recipe takes the traditional flavors of the banana bread we all know and love and makes it better.
+It may not change the world and it may not be better than your grandmother’s century long recipe but this is my favorite way and the best version to me.

 Why you'll love my recipe.